All posts

 Graves' Disease

 As mentioned, Graves’ disease is the most common cause of hyperthyroidism.
-It is an autoimmune disorder that causes the immune system to mistakenly attack the thyroid gland, which leads to an overproduction of hormones.
-The symptoms of hyperthyroidism could be linked to Graves’ disease, and the treatment may involve medication, radioactive iodine therapy and lifestyle changes.
+It is an autoimmune disorder that causes the immune system to mistakenly attack the thyroid gland, which leads to an overproduction of thyroid hormones.
+The symptoms of hyperthyroidism could be linked to Graves’ disease, and the treatment may involve medication, radioactive iodine therapy, and lifestyle changes.

 Several risk factors can increase your likelihood of having Graves’ disease.
 Genetics can play a role, as you may be more likely to get the condition if your family has a history of hyperthyroidism.
 Women are also more likely to develop the condition, which typically presents in people over 30.
-Other risk factors may include having another autoimmune disease associated with Graves, nicotine use and pregnancy.
+Other risk factors may include having another autoimmune disease associated with Graves, nicotine use, and pregnancy.

-Graves can also lead to several health complications such as Graves' dermopathy, Graves’ orbitopathy, heart problems and thyroid storms.
-The dermopathy and orbitopathy complications mostly cause discomfort, with dermopathy causing itchy, inflamed and thickened skin, and orbitopathy can lead to eye discomfort and inflammation.
+Graves can also lead to several health complications such as Graves' dermopathy, Graves’ orbitopathy, heart problems, and thyroid storms.
+The dermopathy and orbitopathy complications mostly cause discomfort, with dermopathy causing itchy, inflamed, and thickened skin, and orbitopathy can lead to eye discomfort and inflammation.
 The heart condition and thyroid storm complications can lead to much more serious health consequences and can be dangerous if left untreated.

 Hashimoto's Thyroiditis

 Hashimoto’s thyroiditis is an autoimmune disorder that affects the thyroid, causing it to become inflamed.
 It is the most common cause of hypothyroidism.
 It also causes your immune system to attack your thyroid gland, though the type of antibodies that attack differs from those that attack in hyperthyroidism.
-The symptoms of Hashimoto's thyroiditis will typically present as the symptoms we’ve listed for hypothyroidism and treatment typically involves medication.
+The symptoms of Hashimoto's thyroiditis will typically present as the symptoms we’ve listed for hypothyroidism, and treatment typically involves medication.

 Just like Graves’ disease, several risk factors may increase your likelihood of having Hashimoto's thyroiditis.
 Genetics and being female increase your chances once again, but Hashimoto's thyroiditis is more common in people between the ages of 30 and 50.
-Some other factors include contracting certain bacterial or viral infections, exposure to radiation and overconsumption of iodine.
+Some other factors include contracting certain bacterial or viral infections, exposure to radiation, and overconsumption of iodine.

 The most severe complication that can arise from Hashimoto's thyroiditis is a myxedema coma, which happens when the body’s functions slow down drastically as a response to hypothyroidism.